 The seminar ship is a synthesis of design and innovation.
 The innovations concern not only the energy and the environment part, they also affect the comfort and flexible options that other ships can’t offer.

 Use of anchor piles.
-These are telescopic anchor piles that can be shut down to a water depth of up to 6m on the river bottom to park on the water or use places and berths where no moorings are available.
+These are telescopic anchor piles that can be shut down to a water depth of up to 6m on the river bottom to park your venue on the water or use places and berths where no moorings are available.

 Very high room interior height of 2.5m.
 This increases the comfort for all-day seminars.
 Conventional passenger ships usually have only an interior height of 2m.